Common Protocol on the Academic Stage of training

 The BSB's future training arrangements

-For undergraduate law degree courses which start in or after 2019/20, current Joint Statement requirements will no longer apply.
+For undergraduate law degree courses which started in or after 2019/20, current Joint Statement requirements will no longer apply.

 Subject to approval, the BSB's only regulatory involvement in undergraduate law degrees or CPE courses (ie Graduate Diploma in Law) which will start in or after academic year 2019/20 will be the continuing requirements that law degrees are compliant with the QAA subject benchmark statement for law and that degree courses contain the seven "Foundations of Legal Knowledge" subjects as well as the skills associated with graduate legal work such as legal research.